simonewebdesign/savings-calculator/README.md

 Mocha has been installed on the server to allow you to create server tests, although none have been written yet.

+### Running the test suite

+To run the API acceptance tests, run `yarn test` from the project root directory.

 ## The Challenge

 Create a web-app that shows how much you can expect to make from your savings